BlueCutOfficial/css-modules-to-scoped-css/README.md

 ### 3. Id selectors: weird _versus_ global

 ember-css-modules behavior with ids is a bit weird.
-It doesn't rename elements ids in the DOM, but it transforms them in the CSS.
-As result, if you use HTML ids to style the component, the styles are not applied.
+It doesn't rename element ids in the DOM, but it transforms them in the CSS.
+As a result, if you use HTML ids to style the component, the styles are not applied.

 ```html
 <!-- Final DOM -->